Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 These insights help you understand which aspects of your listing are performing well and where there’s room for improvement.
 For example, if you notice a high number of website clicks but few direction requests, you might need to make your location more prominent or provide better parking information.

-I’ve seen businesses how to search businesses in fslocal directory tips and similar strategies to compare their performance against competitors.
+I’ve seen businesses apply how to search businesses in fslocal directory tips and similar strategies to compare their performance against competitors.
 The data can be eye-opening and guide strategic improvements.

 Common Mistakes to Avoid